 It is important to discuss this with someone you feel comfortable talking to.
 This could be your oncology CNS, it may be your GP, or you may find it helpful to talk to a counsellor or psychologist if you are finding adjustments and acceptance of body changes challenging and upsetting to face.
 Some people also find talking to others in support groups beneficial.

-If you or your partner are feeling particularly apprehensive about resuming sex or are experiencing sexual difficulties or barriers to taking forward some of the physical health suggestions we have discussed here, a psychosexual therapist may be of great benefit.
+If you or your partner are feeling particularly apprehensive about resuming sex or are experiencing sexual difficulties or barriers to taking forward some of the physical health suggestions we have discussed here, a psychosexual and relationship therapist may be of great benefit.
 Some people prefer to attend these sessions on their own, but it can also be helpful attending sessions with your partner.

 Encouraging intimacy can also be helpful.
 Kissing and cuddles may be all that you feel ready for at this time but being regularly intimate together in a “low demand” way can over time lead to an increase in desire for sex and feeling the beginnings of arousal.
 Being open and communicating with your partner is also vital.
 Your partner may have no idea about how you are feeling right now, and this can lead to misunderstandings and assumptions.